ThomasDpr/ThomasDpr/README.md

 ## Projects

-### In progress
+### In progress 🛠️

 #### [Personal website](https://www.thomas-dupre.fr)
 My personal website, made with Ruby on Rails and Stimulus.
-It's a work in progress, but I'm pretty happy with the result so far.
+It's a work in progress, but I'm pretty happy with the result so far...see you soon!

-### Latest projects
+### Latest projects ✅

 #### [MusicRoad](https://www.musicroad.fr)
  A web app to find music festivals around you, pick the ones you want to go on your favorite page and chat with other users about it on the chatroom.